chrosson/userscripts/_posts/articles/2013-06-23-down-to-business.md

 So:
  - the 'url' can be found in the details of the request - it was http://www.thestudentroom.co.uk/editpost.php
- - we've established that the data we want to send to the server is 'do=deletepost&s=deletepost=delete&reason=areallygoodreason'
+ - we've established that the data we want to send to the server is `do=deletepost&s=deletepost=delete&reason=areallygoodreason`
  - the success callback is what we want to do when TSR responds to our request

 Lets try the following (trying to delete the 100th post on TSR):